 The town’s first fatal casualty died of his wounds near Merville in November 1914 and the last died at his mother’s house in July 1919.
 Five men from Bishop’s Waltham lost their lives on the same day at the Battle of Jutland, two families lost three of their sons during the course of the war.
 The men fought on the Western Front, at Gallipoli, in Mesopotamia, in Serbia and Italy.

-We Will Remember Them is available on the High Street at Studio 4, and Tashinga.
+We Will Remember Them is usually available on the High Street at Tashinga.
 Price £8.99 a copy.
 It is also available (+ postage and packing) from Keith Fry, Treasurer (click here for contact details).